SBD - Solomon Islander Dollar

 The Solomon Islander Dollar is the currency of Solomon Islands.
 Our currency rankings show that the most popular Solomon Islander Dollar exchange rate is the SBD to USD rate.
-The currency code for Dollars is SBD, and the currency symbol is $.
+The currency code for Solomon Islands Dollar is SBD, and the currency symbol is $.
 Below, you'll find Solomon Islander Dollar rates and a currency converter.

 |Name